What Are Spacers For Teeth: A Detailed Guide

 Image by amr taha on unsplash

-Braces can help you Straighten crooked teeth and correcting your teeth with braces is a simple procedure.
+Braces can help you straighten crooked teeth and correcting your teeth with braces2 is a simple procedure.

 Your teeth must be prepared for braces before you can get them.
 Inserting spacers between some of your teeth is one method your orthodontist can prepare your mouth for all of the hardware of braces.